mohse-n/L7N_EtherLab/rtai/RTAI_Installation_Guide.md

 r8169-3.4-ethercat.c
 is the modified driver for Realtek8169 family of network cards for kernel 3.4.x .
 Keep 3.4 in mind and move on to the next section (RTAI).
 ___
-**Note:** Drivers for the more recent kernels exist on the [SourceForge repository](https://sourceforge.net/projects/etherlabmaster) and Gavin Lambert's [unofficial patchset](https://sourceforge.net/u/uecasm/etherlab-patches/ci/default/tree/#readme).
+**Note:** Drivers for the more recent kernels are available on the [SourceForge repository](https://sourceforge.net/projects/etherlabmaster) and Gavin Lambert's [unofficial patchset](https://sourceforge.net/u/uecasm/etherlab-patches/ci/default/tree/#readme).
 ___
 #### RTAI
 Now we should look for a version of RTAI that has a patch for kernel 3.4.x .
 The existence of .patch file should be checked by downloading the package and looking in the directory